Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ---

+## Credential Stuffing

+Credential stuffing is the automated injection of breached username and password pairs to fraudulently gain access to user accounts.
+This is a subset of the **brute force attack** category: large numbers of spilled credentials are automatically entered into websites until they are potentially matched to an existing account, which the attacker can then hijack for their own purposes.

+---

+## Cross-Site Scripting

+Cross-site scripting is a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
+Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it.

+---

 ## Custom Event

 Each **event** contains the runtime values of the underlying **object**, the parameters to the method invoked, the return from the method, and the runtime stack trace.